 - In the novelization at least, this is explained as that particular ship's schtick (firing while cloaked) requiring a massive power plant, which exceeded the cloak's ability to hide/contain the exhaust.

-- In Star Trek Nemesis the idea of a ship that can fire while cloaked, the Reman Scimitar, comes up.
+- In Star Trek: Nemesis the idea of a ship that can fire while cloaked, the Reman Scimitar, comes up.
 However it becomes especially implausible here because the ship does not just fire a few shots here and there.
 It fires almost constantly as it attacks the Enterprise.
 By any logic this should reveal its position, speed and trajectory even if the ship itself were invisible.
-Though given the number of times the Enterprise managed to hit it even before the cloak came down, the Enterprise probably did figure out where the ship is, the cloaking merely reducing the number of times it got hit.
-Fortunately for the Scimitar, unlike other cloaked vessels in the franchise, its cloak also let it retain its shielding, so it was able to take the hits.
+However, considering the number of times the Enterprise managed to hit it despite the cloak, this may very mean it did reveal its position, the cloak merely reduced the number of times it got hit.
+However, unlike other ships in Star Trek, the Scimitar could retain its shields while cloaked, so tanking a few hits wasn't a big deal the way it was with other ships.

 - In Wing Commander, the preferred method of stealth typically involved staying close to other objects (asteroids, bigger ships, etc.) in hopes that it would prevent the enemy sensors from getting a clean look at them.
 At one point in the movie, an entire fleet hides by staying in low orbit over a planet.
 The effectiveness of the strategy typically depended on how close the enemy got.